-From the late-eighteenth century until around the Reform Act in 1832, the great landowners of England enjoyed a period of unprecedented and prodigious wealth, in contrast to many of the lower classes.
-It was a period of social tension and unrest through, and during, the Napoleonic Wars.
-Rents rose rapidly, bringing considerable affluence for the landed gentry, and providing a vibrant market for the top architects of the period.
+From the late eighteenth century up to the period of the Reform Act in 1832, the great landowners of England enjoyed a period of unprecedented and prodigious wealth.
+Agriculture prospered and rents rose rapidly, creating extreme affluence for the landed gentry, and a vibrant market for the top architects of the period.

 Wyatville's introduction to the Marquess of Bath at Longleat in the early 1800s, most likely through one of the Wyatt uncles, was instrumental in connecting him to the network of aristocratic Whig families, such as the Dukes of Devonshire and Bedford.
 Wyatville began work for the Duke of Bedford at Woburn in 1810.
 His commission at Chatsworth for the Duke of Devonshire undoubtedly led to his most famous commission, the extensive alteration to Windsor Castle.
 Chatsworth gave Wyatville the chance to design for a grand patron on a scale that few other landowners could match.
-Commissions such as these gave Wyatville the opportunities to succeed at Windsor Castle which at the time was a bleak, cold, pedantic building, 'with an uninspiring skyline' which Wyatville was to transform from 'a motley group of buildings [and] weld... into one Picturesque whole' with new towers, wings, chambers staircases, entrances and linking corridors.20 In 1825 Wyatville was instructed to repair the boathouse (1825) and boatkeeper's lodge on Virginia Water, one of George IV's favourite retreats near Windsor.
-The finished design, timber clad, gabled and balconied building, bears some similarities to the design of Swiss Cottage.
+Commissions such as these gave Wyatville the opportunities to succeed at Windsor Castle which at the time was a bleak, cold, pedantic building, 'with an uninspiring skyline' which Wyatville was to transform from 'a motely group of buildings [and] weld... into one Picturesque whole' with new towers, wings, chambers staircases, entrances and linking corridors.32 In 1825 Wyatville was instructed to repair the boathouse (1825) and boatkeeper's lodge on Virginia Water, one of George IV's favourite retreats near Windsor.
+The finished design, timber clad, gabled and balconied building, bears some similarities to the design of Swiss Cottage (see page 47).